ksafranski/tetra/README.md

 parameters specified.
 The service supports partials so the full document is not required.

+Additionally, updates can be made on multiple records by providing the `search` querystring in the same format utilized by the `GET` method.

 #### Delete

 Documents can be deleted using the same format of URI as shown in the `GET` examples;